ucgmsim/Vs30/README.md

 ```shell
 export PATH=$PATH:$HOME/.local/bin
 ```

+If you aren't using the installed package, you will need to extract the compressed shapefiles (`vs30/data/shapefiles.tar.xz`) such that the folders `vs30/data/coast` and `vs30/data/qmap` exist.

 ## Workflow
 Everything is run from the `vs30calc.py` script which can be run directly or installed.